pingcap/docs/tiflash-620-upgrade-guide.md

     2. Restart the TiFlash node.

-You can check for tables using the old data format on Grafana in the following path: Tiflash summary > storage pool > Storage Pool Run Mode.
+You can check whether there are tables still using the old data format on Grafana: Tiflash summary > storage pool > Storage Pool Run Mode.

 - Only V2: Number of tables using PageStorage V2 (including partitions)
 - Only V3: Number of tables using PageStorage V3 (including partitions)